-Session Descriptions Social Studies Standards Other Standards (Please specify) Common Core ELA Meeting Three: Evaluate the Options Students apply their personal entrepreneurial skills while exploring good decision making and vetting the viability of a venture, using a SWOT analysis tool to narrow their decision on their company's final product idea.
+Session Descriptions Social Studies Standards (Economics and Financial Literacy) Common Core ELA Meeting Three: Evaluate the Options Students apply their personal entrepreneurial skills while exploring good decision making and vetting the viability of a venture, using a SWOT analysis tool to narrow their decision on their company's final product idea.
 Students will: Explain why innovation is an integral factor for a company's health and growth.
 Explain how failure leads to success and how using a growth mindset can provide the appropriate perspective in challenging situations.
 Define the entrepreneurial mindset.
 Describe the key characteristics that a successful entrepreneur embodies.
 Explain the uses and benefits of a SWOT analysis for a start-up venture.
 Apply a SWOT analysis to each product/service the company is considering.
 Define the terms pivot and persevere related to business venture startups.
 Use data to make informed decisions about the direction of the business.
 Execute a final decision about whether to proceed with the team's chosen product/service using data-informed decision making.
-Demonstrate that entrepreneurs have accountability by completing a Product Approval application to submit to JA.
-ENT 2.2 Make an educated business decision regarding a personal entrepreneurship opportunity ENT 3.1 Identify potential buyers of specific products at various price levels NA Grades 9-10 RI.9-10 2,4,5,6,10 W.9-10 4,6,7,8,9,10 SL.9-10.1-4 L.9-10.1-6 Grades 11-12 RI.11-12.
-2,4,6,10 W.11-12 4,6,7,8,9,10 SL.11-12.
+Demonstrate that entrepreneurs have accountability by completing a Product Approval application to submit to JA Grades 9-10 RI.9-10 2,4,5,6,10 W.9-10 4,6,7,8,9,10 SL.9-10.1-4 L.9-10.1-6 Grades 11-12 RI.11-12.
+2,.4,6,10 W.11-12 4,6,7,8,9,10 SL.11-12.
 1-4 L.11-12.1-6